dfbaskin/dfbaskin-blog/content/posts/2021/k8s-dapr-azure-identity-part-iv.md

     .AddInMemoryTokenCaches();
 ```

 The `user.read` permission has delegated access so the web API can request access on behalf of the user.
-The middleware handles the on-behalf-of flow behind the scenes, providing the access token which the endpoint can retreive in order to call the Microsoft Graph API.
+The middleware handles the on-behalf-of flow behind the scenes and provides an access token that is used when calling the Microsoft Graph API.

 ```
 private static readonly string[] requiredScopes = new string[] { "access_as_user" };